Whales and Southern Right Whale

 Whales – Whaling – a short history

-Whales-Southern Right Whale have always visited our South African coastline and Hermanus is a favourite playground of the Southern Right Whale.
+Whales-Southern Right Whale, have visited our South African coastline for centuries and Hermanus is one of their favourite playgrounds.

 Southern Right whales were given their name as they were considered the right whale to hunt because they were found close to shore and they floated once they had been killed, allowing them to be towed to land.

 There are 3 species of Right Whale, Eubalaena australis, Eubalaena japonica and Eubalaena glacialis.
 The latter two species are northern hemisphere species – japonica is found in the North Pacific Ocean and glacialis in the North Atlantic Ocean.
 The three species are genetically and geographically isolated from each other.

 Exploitation and Protection

 This species of whale was almost exterminated by whalers in open-boats between 1790 and 1825; accurate records weren’t kept for that period of whale hunting.
 The League of Nations tried to ban Southern Right whale exploitation and they were ‘protected’ from commercial whaling in 1931.
 However neither the Cape nor Natal Provinces incorporated any of the Leagues provisions regarding Whales-Southern Right Whale into domestic legislation.
 Over 3000 Southern Right whales were killed by the Soviets between 1950 and 1960.
 When whales-Southern Right Whale was protected in 1931 only 1% of their original population remained, the devastation was so profound that the Southern Right whale only returned to Hermanus in 1960.
 Regulations passed in 1979 finally put an end to 184 years of whale slaughtering of Whales-Southern Right Whales off southern Africa’s coasts, and although still only at a tiny fraction of their original numbers the population of Southern Right whales off South Africa have been recovering and the numbers are growing by about 7%.